Friday, August 11, 2017

 • The two most important phases of the writing process are planning and revising.

-• If you are of a Certain Age, none of this may seem familiar, what you might call How Most of MY Teachers Taught Me (this was pretty much Jack Ferrang at my high school).
+• If you are of a Certain Age, some of this may seem familiar, what you might call How Most of MY Teachers Taught Me (this was pretty much Jack Ferrang at my high school).
 And that's fine-- I have a certain respect for teachers who pick up techniques that have been lying around loose, put a little spin on them, and use them to launch a consulting career.
 Hochman's is certainly not the worst that's out there (that would be Collins Writing

 And I get why so many schools and teachers like the idea of a system that provides a detailed map, a solid set of instructions for the teaching of writing.
 It's an understandable impulse.
 It's just not a very good way to teach writing.